Level3-REST/site/doc/profiles/entity.md

 A client can modify an Entity resource's state using `PUT` and `PATCH`, remove the resource using `DELETE`, or use the resource’s `POST` operation to create new resources.
 Due to the distributed nature of the internet, clients usually do not want to miss other modifications, either from another client or a backend system, and cause inconsistent state with their request.

-This problem, known as the "lost update" problem, is solved by reusing the validator headers from the fetch request.
+This problem, known as the “lost update” problem, is solved by reusing the validator headers from the fetch request.
 The client sends the `ETag` value in the `If-Match` header and the `Last-Modified` value in the `If-Unmodified-Since` header with their operation.

 ![](entity/cond-operation.svg){: .center-image}